bioperl/bioperl.github.io/INSTALL.md

 If you are trying to learn how to use a module, often the test suite is a good place to look.
 All good extreme programmers try and write a test BEFORE they write the module to insure that their module behaves the way they expect.
-You'll notice some 'ok' and 'skip' commands in a test, this is part of the Perl test suite that signifies a passed test with an 'ok N', where N is the test number.
+You'll notice some `ok` and `skip` commands in a test, this is part of the Perl test suite that signifies a passed test with an 'ok N', where N is the test number.
 Alternatively you can tell Perl to skip tests.
 This is useful when, for example, your test